skyflyt/ai_gmail_reader/README.md

 After copying the files and restarting Home Assistant, go to **Settings → Integrations** and click **Add Integration**.
 Choose **AI Gmail Reader** and fill in the form with the sender, label, OpenAI API key and model.
 A sensor will be created automatically and will poll Gmail every minute.

 The latest AI summary is available in `sensor.ai_gmail_reader` and its JSON data is exposed as attributes so it can be used directly in automations and dashboards.
 You may optionally set a `response_variable` when calling the service to store the raw JSON in an `input_text` helper.
+The summary field in this JSON never exceeds 140 characters.

 If you want a ready-made place to store this JSON output, create an `input_text` helper in `configuration.yaml`: